 Following limited recount, declared winner of June 12, 2009, election.
 Well earlier, had been a controversial figure for inflammatory statements.
 He attracted significant world criticism for an October 26, 2005, Tehran conference entitled "A World Without Zionism" by stating that "Israel should be wiped off the map."
 In an October 2006 address, Ahmadinejad said, "I have a connection with God."
 He insisted on holding a December 2006 conference in Tehran questioning the Holocaust, a theme he has returned to several times since, including at a September 2007 speech at Columbia University.
 A U.N.
 Security Council statement and Senate and House resolutions (H.Res.
 523 and S.Res.
 292), passed by their respective chambers, condemned the statement.
 On June 21, 2007, the House passed H.Con.Res.
 21, calling on the U.N.
 Security Council to charge Ahmadinejad with violating the 1948 Convention on the Prevention and Punishment of the Crime of Genocide; the Convention includes "direct and public incitement" of genocide as a punishable offense.
 On March 6, 2010, Ahmadinejad called the September 11, 2001, attacks on the United States a "big lie" used to justify intervention in Afghanistan.
 Was apparent target of an unsuccessful grenade attack on his motorcade in the city of Hamedan on August 4, 2010.
-As noted, is embroiled in escalating power struggle with the Supreme Leader as of mid-2011.
+As noted, has been embroiled in power struggle with the Supreme Leader since early 2011 as rival factions maneuver for advantage in 2012 Majles elections and then the 2013 presidential elections.